lavinir/hassio-onedrive-backup/README.md

 ![freespace_sensor_snapshot](onedrive-backup/images/sensor_freespace.png)

-## Home Assistant sensor
+## Home Assistant backup sensor
-The add-on creates a native Home Assistant Sensor entity <kbd>sensor.onedrivebackup</kbd> which allows convinient visibility to the backup status as well as allows you to create automations on these values as needed.
+The add-on creates a native Home Assistant Sensor entity <kbd>sensor.onedrivebackup</kbd> which grants visibility to the backup status as well as allows you to create automations on these values as needed.

 ![sensor_snapshot](onedrive-backup/images/sensor_dashboard.png)